nhs-r-community/conf-23-checkin/backend/email_body.md

 #### Reserve a seat!

-If you would like us to reserve you a seat in the main auditorium please email us at nhs.rcommunity@nhs.net.
+If you would like us to reserve you a seat in the main auditorium please email us at [nhs.rcommunity\@nhs.net](mailto:nhs.rcommunity@nhs.net).

-For advice on travel, accessibility and venue information please see the [main conference website](https://nhsrcommunity.com/conference.html)
+For further advice on travel, accessibility and venue information please see the [main conference website](https://nhsrcommunity.com/conference.html)

 ### Social Programme